1987 Fiesta Bowl: Bowl arrangements

-An Arizona State win over Cal, combined with a UCLA loss to Stanford, enabled the Sun Devils to clinch the Pac-10 and Rose Bowl Berth on November 8.
-The early clinching of the Rose Bowl bid for Arizona State began a scramble for all the Bowl games to confirm teams before the bids were to be extended on November 22.
-The Michigan loss on November 15 set Miami and Penn State at #1 and #2.
+An Arizona State win over Cal, combined with a UCLA loss to Stanford, enabled the Sun Devils to clinch the Pac-10's Rose Bowl berth on November 8.
+This early clinching began a scramble for all the bowl games to confirm teams before the bids were to be officially extended on November 22.
+Michigan's upset loss at home to Minnesota on November 15 set Miami and Penn State at #1 and #2.
 The Cotton Bowl offered to take the loser of the Michigan–Ohio State game, as the winner went to the Rose Bowl.
 With Penn State and Miami already written off to the bidding winner between the Fiesta and Citrus bowls, the other bowls made similar arrangements to take second-place teams.

-With Miami and Penn State the top two teams in the nation, and both independents unaffiliated with any conferences or bowl tie-ins, there was an opportunity to create a #1–2 matchup in what were widely seen as a second-tier bowls By November 17, The Citrus Bowl, which had planned to pay $875,000 per team, was offering about $2.6 million apiece to Miami and Penn State to land the game; the Fiesta, which normally pays $1.1 million per, was offering around $2.4 million and was poised to go higher.
+With Miami and Penn State the top two teams in the nation, and both independents unaffiliated with any conferences or bowl tie-ins, there was an opportunity to create a #1–2 matchup in what were widely seen as a second-tier bowls By November 17, the Citrus Bowl, which had planned to pay $875,000 per team, was offering about $2.6 million apiece to Miami and Penn State to land the game; the Fiesta, which normally pays $1.1 million per, was offering around $2.4 million and was poised to go higher.
 The Sugar Bowl, Cotton Bowl, and Orange Bowl all had payouts in the neighborhood of $2 million.
 The Rose Bowl paid $6 million per team.

-This was only the 21st time since 1936 that #1 would face #2, and only the seventh time in a bowl game.
-It was only the fifth time in college football history that there had been two #1 vs #2 games in the same football season.
+This was only the 21st time since 1936 that #1 faced #2, and only the seventh time in a bowl game.
+It was only the fifth time in college football history that there had been two #1 vs #2 games in the same season.